 1. Application form

 Please go the Faculty of Graduate Studies website for application information and forms.

-This payment can be made online with a credit card or by way of the other methods listed in the body of the application itself.
+This payment can be made online by way of the methods listed in the body of the application itself.
 If you are not able to pay online, please contact the Office of the Registrar to make payment.
 Do not send your payment to the Department of Psychology and Neuroscience.